-If you have a fault or you no longer need the service please contact the monitoring centre on 01895 250380.
+If you have a fault or you no longer need the service please contact Hillingdon Social Care Direct on 01895 556633.

 The smoke detector will alert Central Call should smoke be detected in the service user's home.
 Central Call will attempt to make contact with the service user to ensure the alert was not triggered due to an incident such as burning toast prior to contacting the fire and rescue service.
 Particularly useful where mobility or memory support issues might impair the service users ability to take appropriate action.

 For service users who may benefit from well-being monitoring.
 The Careline provides additional support in helping to remind service users to take their medication through pre-recorded messages which can be input by informal carers, the message facility can also be used to remind service users of day centre visits, hospital appointments etc.

 The light is connected to the bed monitor and placed next to the bed.
 When the service user gets out of bed, the light will illuminate and automatically switch its self off when the service user returns to bed.

 The AIM (Active Intelligent Monitoring) Solution.
 This is uses a bed monitor, a chair sensor and movement sensors to indicate that the service user is moving around the property safely.
 If there is no movement detected, or if there is no indication that the service user is in either the bed or chair, a call is placed to the monitoring centre to check that the service user is alright.